 4. Montpelier Parks has a Carry in - Carry out policy.
 When holding an even, Please make sure you take all trash and belongings with you when you leave.
 Please be responsible and leave the shelters as clean or cleaner than when you arrived.
 Keep our parks beautiful please!

-5. For a group of 50 or more people, a Group Permission Form must be sent to the Parks Commission at least six weeks prior to the requested date.
+5. For a group of 25 or more people, a Group Permission Form must be sent to the Parks Commission at least six weeks prior to the requested date.
 The Parks Commission will review the information and notify the group.
-Large groups are required to rent and provide a port-a-potty.
+Large groups are usually required to rent and provide a port-a-potty, especially if they will be using the shelter for four hours.

 6. Shelter reservations are free to Montpelier residents.
-To those who are not a resident, a fee of $25.00 is charged for a group of 25 or fewer individuals.
+Non residents may reserve shelters for a fee of $25.00 for a group of 25 or fewer individuals.
 For a group of 25-100 individuals, the charge of use is $50.00.
 For a group of 100 or more individuals, the charge of use is $100.00.